DAbramyan/CMF/README.md

 # CMF
-In the file below you can find my work for application in CMF'22
+Here you can find my work for the second stage in CMF course

 Data for the project can be found here: https://www.kaggle.com/datasets/franciscofeng/augmented-china-stock-data-with-fundamentals